What is PHP? Write your first PHP Program

 PHP was designed to work with HTML, and as such, it can be embedded into the HTML code.

+You can also create PHP files without any HTML tags, which is called a pure PHP file.
 The server interprets the PHP code and outputs the results as HTML code to the web browsers.

 In order for the server to identify the PHP code from the HTML code, we must always enclose the PHP code in PHP tags.
+A PHP tag starts with the less-than symbol followed by the question mark and then the word “php”.

-The PHP tags themselves are not case-sensitive, but it is strongly recommended that we use lower case letter.
-The code below illustrates the above point.
+PHP is a case-sensitive language: “VAR” is not the same as “var”.
+The PHP tags themselves are not case-sensitive, but it is strongly recommended that we use lowercase letters.
+The code below illustrates the basic PHP tag syntax.

-PHP Hello world
+PHP Hello World Program

 <?php